Fritillaria: everything you need to know about growing fritillaries

 When to plant Fritillaria

-The bulbs of fritillaries should be planted in autumn.
+The bulbs of fritillaries should be planted in autumn, in September or October.
 Most have fairly small bulbs, although those of the mighty crown imperial can be larger than a tennis ball and have a foxy smell.

 Best Fritillaria to grow